PerMalmberg/du-yfs/README.md

 * Adjustment read zero distance when off from path sometimes.
 Not always active?!?
 * 45 downward angle causes drops when brakes are enabled.
 * Use PID for precision movement.
-* Need to prevent acceleration when moving down and warmup distance is >= remaining distance so that engines are kept on.